-By the end of 2023, 100% of all team members of the Company have finished this Annual Compliance Training Program.
-The program covers a wide range of compliance topics, including Codes of Conduct, finance and expense compliance, anti-monopoly, information security, inside information and securities dealing, antifraud, conflict of interest management and ESG.
+By the end of 2024, 100% of around 3000 team members of the Company have received this Annual Compliance Training Program across all regions.
+The program covers a wide range of compliance topics, including codes of conduct, finance and expense compliance, anti-monopoly, information security, inside information and securities dealing, anti-fraud, conflict of interest management and ESG.
 It is an annual mandatory training program refreshing all employees with latest compliance requirements, etc.

-2. Whistle-blowing and Anti-fraud Management:
+Whistle-blowing and Anti-fraud Management:

 Our whistle-blower reporting platform 'HH Speak Up' has been functioning well since 2019.
-For 2023, 32 cases were reported to IARM, and 23 employees were dismissed or disciplined due to their violation of the Company's policies.
-We also sought the support from our external consultants for 5 cases, which significantly facilitated the fraud investigation.
+For 2024, 23 cases of non-compliance and fraud were reported to IARM, and 31 employees were dismissed or disciplined due to their violation of the Company's policies.
+We also sought the support from our external consultants for 4 cases, which significantly facilitated the fraud investigation.